luis-orantes/doc-dev-notes/notes/english/mobile/ios/install/xcode/README.md

 ### Config Xcode

-After installing, open Xcode at least once to agree to the terms and conditions and to install any additional required components.
+After installation, open Xcode at least once to agree to the terms and conditions and to install any additional required components.